leima0521/leima-econ/index.md

 ## About Me

 **I am a 5th-year Ph.D. student in Economics at Boston University.**
-My research interests include real estate, industrial organization, and household finance.
+My research interests include real estate, industrial organization, urban economics, and household finance.
 I study the behaviors of households, real estate developers, and investors in the housing markets using empirical and structural methods.
 I received a B.A. in Economics from the University of Minnesota and an M.A. from the University of Chicago.

+I will be on the job market in AY 2024-2025 and available for interviews.

 <!--